Submit an Article

 Similar articles

-To the effect of impurities during crystallization between spheres
+On the influence of impurities during crystallization between spheres

 1909 E. S. Fedorov

-Simple and accurate representation of points in 4-dimensional space on a plane using vectors
+A simple and accurate representation of points in 4-dimensional space on a plane by means of vectors.

 1909 Ye.
 S. Fedorov